srvk/eesen-transcriber/INSTALL.md

  * unzip the working directory archive `eesen-transcriber.zip` (files the VM needs to find in /vagrant) This will create a folder on your host computer `eesen-transcriber`
   * Import the OVA using VirtualBox
+    - If your system has lower RAM it is possible to still run the system by editing the Settings of the VM in VirtualBox.
+It can run with as little as 2GB, so please feel free to lower from the 8GB default
   * Set the shared folder to be the path of said working directory:
         - in Oracle VM VirtualBox Manager, click on the VM
         - click Settings